aussierobots/ublox_dgnss/README.md

 Both base and rover will output position data which can be used to publish NavSatFix messages (as described above).
 The rover also outputs heading data via UBX-NAV-RELPOSNED messages.
 Refer to Section 2.4 "Using the heading output" in the app note for more information.

-Note: as this mode required two ZED-F9P devices connected simultaneously, you will need to configure each device with a different serial string and specify these in the launch files.
+Note: as this mode requires two ZED-F9P devices connected simultaneously, you will need to configure each device with a different serial string and specify these in the launch files.
 See description above on device identification parameters.
+For X20P devices, the factory-programmed iSerial can be used directly without additional configuration.

 # Helpful tips